Homepage

 Stop off at St John’s Co-Cathedral to visit one of Europe’s most dazzling baroque interiors.
 Crammed with coloured marble, gold leaf and striking murals, this was the church of the Knights, where each language group of the Order had its own chapel competing for maximum splendour.

-And don’t miss the oratory, home to a quite different artistic sight: Caravaggio’s largest and only signed painting, the Beheading of Saint John the Baptist.
+And don’t miss the oratory, which is home to a quite different artistic sight: Caravaggio’s largest and only signed painting, the Beheading of Saint John the Baptist.

 3. Tour the Grand Harbour of Valletta